 CFP professionals providing Financial Planning will be expected to engage in the full 7-step Financial Planning process with clients, unless the Scope of Engagement specifically excludes the Implement and Monitor phases (e.g., for an hourly or project-planning-only engagement).
-In addition, the full Financial Planning Practice Standards will apply if the Client engages the CFP professional for Financial Advice that broadly integrates a wide range of advice areas (i.e., “Financial Advice that Requires Financial Planning”), or in situations where the Client has a reasonable basis to believe the CFP professional will provide or has provided Financial Planning (i.e., if the CFP professional suggests the Client is going to receive Financial Planning based on how they market and hold out, they have to actually do so!).
+In addition, the full Financial Planning Practice Standards will apply if the Client engages the CFP professional for Financial Advice that broadly integrates a wide range of advice areas or otherwise requires Financial Planning based upon a weighing of factors that CFP Board specifically identified in the Code and Standards (i.e., “Financial Advice that Requires Financial Planning”), or in situations where the Client has a reasonable basis to believe the CFP professional will provide or has provided Financial Planning (i.e., if the CFP professional suggests the Client is going to receive Financial Planning based on how they market and hold out, they have to actually do so!).

 Notably, though, CFP professionals do not have to engage in comprehensive (7-step) Financial Planning with every client.
 In situations where clients do not engage for Financial Planning, or seek out only narrow-scope (i.e., non-integrated) Financial Advice – or where the Client outright refuses to engage in the comprehensive Financial Planning process after being warned of the consequences – CFP professionals may still proceed in providing non-Financial-Planning (i.e., not comprehensive and following the full 7-step process) Financial Advice.
 However, in all cases, CFP professionals will still be held to the CFP Board’s new ‘fiduciary-at-all-times’ standard with respect to the advice itself (even if not delivered pursuant to the full 7-step process).